inveniosoftware/invenio/INSTALL.rst

 **Troubleshooting:** As a developer, you may want to use the provided ``Procfile`` with `honcho <https://pypi.python.org/pypi/honcho>`_.
 It starts all the services at once with nice colors.
-Be default, it also runs `flower <https://pypi.python.org/pypi/flower>`_ which offers a web interface to monitor the *Celery* tasks.
+By default, it also runs `flower <https://pypi.python.org/pypi/flower>`_ which offers a web interface to monitor the *Celery* tasks.

 .. code-block:: console

-    (invenio)$ pip install flower
+    (invenio)$ pip install honcho flower
+    (invenio)$ cdvirtualenv src/invenio
+    (invenio)$ honcho start

-When you have the servers running, it is possible to upload the demo records.
+When all the servers are running, it is possible to upload the demo records.

 .. code-block:: console